 Grilled or roasted meat, poultry or fish, eaten with cooked vegetables, sauerkraut or other types of fermented vegetables.
 Avoid any bits that are burned or too browned.

 Cold pressed olive oil, beginning with a few drops added to each meal and increasing slowly until you reach 1 to 2 tablespoons per plateful of food.

 Freshly-pressed juices, if you didn’t need them to counter constipation during stage 2.
 Start with carrot juice.
 Drink only clear, filtered fresh juices and sip them slowly, diluted with warm water or combined with some of your homemade yoghurt.
 Increase your intake to around a cup full a day, and once that’s tolerated comfortably you can add juice from lettuce, celery and fresh mint leaves.
 Drinking these mid-afternoon could give you a pick-me-up you didn’t even know you needed.

 Baked bread, made with nuts and seeds ground into the flour.
 Like the pancakes, the bread is made using nut flour, eggs, a piece of fresh squash, salt and natural animal fat.
 Eat only a small piece each day to start, and then gradually increase consumption.

-Keeping your bowels functioning smoothly is critical to a successful GAPS diet, otherwise the gut gets filled with toxins that can enter your bloodstream.
+- Pro Tip for Success -Keeping your bowels functioning smoothly is critical to a successful GAPS diet, otherwise the gut gets filled with toxins that can enter your bloodstream.
 Conquer constipation by eating plenty of fat, easing up on high-protein dairy and drinking your juices on an empty stomach, which makes first thing in the morning a good time.
 You can also eat GAPS coconut candies, or try a magnesium supplement to keep things going as they should.